Combine a mechanical aptitude with an ability to both read and understand complex instructions to be a steamfitter-pipefitter.

 You may also remove and replace worn components, do general maintenance work and work on plant shut-downs.

-For more information about the Alberta Apprenticeship & Industry Training go to www.tradesecrets.gov.ab.ca
+For more information about the Alberta Apprenticeship & Industry Training go to tradesecrets.alberta.ca/

 Being an apprentice means you learn on the job as well as during the required training periods.
-A steamfitter-pipefitter apprenticeship period is four years including a minimum of 1,500 hours of on-the-job training and eight weeks of technical training each year.
-Currently Lakeland only offers the first 2 training periods.
+A steamfitter-pipefitter apprenticeship period is three years including a minimum of 1,500 hours of on-the-job training and eight weeks of technical training for each year.

 Steamfitter-Pipefitter is one of nine trades offered at Lakeland College’s trade centre.
 You’ll learn in modern facilities and in small classes from instructors geared toward your success.